 Navigate to the My Work tab to review your task assignments, which are listed for you in priority order.
-Remember from Getting to Know LiquidPlanner that the order of your tasks is determined by how work has been prioritized on the Projects tab.
+Remember from Welcome to LiquidPlanner that the order of your tasks is determined by how work has been prioritized on the Projects tab.
 If the order of your tasks doesn’t look correct, take a minute to sync up with your project manager and review how your work has been prioritized.

 If each team member is responsible for prioritizing their own tasks, head over to the Projects tab to adjust the priority order yourself.
 In the Projects tab filter capsule at the top of your plan, use the Focus Filter and select My Tasks to easily find work assigned to you.
 If you’ll be working from the Projects tab often, be sure to learn about Filters, Favorites, and Your Personal Columns Display to save you time.

 You’re now ready to start working on your very first task in LiquidPlanner.